monisha-82/Weather-Widget/README.md

 # Weather Widget
 ------------------------------
-It is a simple web app to show weather status of any city using API.
+A simple web application for displaying the current weather status of a particular city, displaying temperature, humidity, and wind speed retrieved from an API.